-The 2023 RIM Rates will be utilized for this sign-up.
-The 2023 RIM Rates are different than the 2023 MN CREP Rates.
+RIM Rates will be utilized for applications submitted through this program.
+The RIM Rates are different than the MN CREP Rates.
+The most current RIM Rates at time of application should be used.
 Contact bwsr.rim@state.mn.us to obtain rates for your county.
 Rates and below percentages are subject to change as new information becomes available.
 Crop history is defined within the RIM Handbook.